+-vl

 Verbosity level Low.
 Display fewer lines than in verbosity Medium.

+-vm

 Verbosity level Medium.
 Potentially display fewer lines than in verbosity High.

 -vh

 Verbosity level High.
 Equivalent to -v.

 -vPx

 Indicate the verbosity of the parsing of GNAT project files.
 See [Switches Related to Project Files], page 336.

+-x

 Indicate that sources that are not part of any Project File may be compiled.
 Normally, when using Project Files, only sources that are part of a Project File may be compile.
 When this switch is used, a source outside of all Project Files may be compiled.
 The ALI file and the object file will be put in the object directory of the main Project.
 The compilation switches used will only be those specified on the command line.
-Even when -x is used, mains specified on the command line need to be sources of a project file.
+Even when $-\mathbf{x}$ is used, mains specified on the command line need to be sources of a project file.

--Xname=value
+-Xname=va lue

 Indicate that external variable name has the value value.
+The Project Manager

-The Project Manager will use this value for occurrences of external (name) when parsing the project file.
+Indicate that external variable name has the value value.
+The Project Manager will use this value for occurrences of external(name) when parsing the project file.
 [Switches Related to Project Files], page 336.